-Visitor Management17
+Visitor Management38

 Those receiving funding shall seek to manage any increase in visitor numbers and/or any change in visitor behaviour in order to avoid significant effects including loss of habitat and disturbance, including ensuring that new projects are a suitable distance from ecological sensitivities.
+This will include the preparation of Visitor Management Plans, including for Catalyst Projects, where relevant.

 Extensive research by Fáilte Ireland has shown improved environmental outcomes (including improved attainment of conservation objectives) in areas with visitor management strategies.
 Visitor management strategies will be required for proposed plans, programmes and projects that are to receive funding as relevant and appropriate.
+Where available, this research will continue to be used as part of a feedback loop to inform ongoing review of Fáilte Ireland activities, including within the Killarney DEDP area.

-Green Infrastructure and Ecosystem Services18
+Green Infrastructure and Ecosystem Services38